 The Health Care Centre is the building on the right, half way up Rhodes Avenue, above CPU.
-Nursing staff in the Health Care Centre are on duty throughout term time to provide a professional and caring service to students and staff (gr 1-5) at Rhodes.
+Nursing staff in the Health Care Centre are on duty throughout term time to provide a professional and caring service to students at Rhodes.